The Tennessee Valley Authority (TVA) and Cleveland Utilities (CU) Ask Customers to Conserve Energy

 Power supplies are tightening as extremely high temperatures drive up energy use.

 Together with the Tennessee Valley Authority (TVA), the generator of the electricity Cleveland Utilities distributes throughout its community, we are monitoring the upward trend in electricity use and its impact on the power supply.
-TVA is asking customers to voluntarily reduce the use of all non-essential electricity until further notice.
+TVA is asking customers to voluntarily reduce the use of all non-essential electricity during this extreme heat period.
 This will help power providers across the Tennessee Valley to continue delivering reliable service during this period of exceptionally hot temperatures across the region.

 This is a precautionary measure.
 Anytime we experience a period of extreme heat, it significantly increases the demand for electricity.
 Together with TVA, we are proactively taking steps to reduce energy consumption at our facilities and by also asking customers to take small practical steps that can have a big impact on our preparation to meet the demand for electricity.